I’m A Celebrity 2019 cast line-up rumours

 This wouldn’t be the first time Whyment has competed on a reality TV show, however.
 He tried his luck on Dancing on Ice in 2012, finishing in a respectable sixth place.

-The Good Morning Britain host is one of the favourites tipped to enter the jungle, with the 52-year-old having reportedly already booked time off work for the show.
+The Good Morning Britain host is set to enter the jungle, with the 52-year-old having reportedly already booked time off work for the show.

+Speaking to The Mirror about the upcoming series, she said: “I’m really scared of snakes, spiders and rats.
+I’m claustrophobic and I don’t really like heights.”

+The presenter continued: “I’m not very good without food.
+I genuinely eat chocolate every single day, a massive slab of it.
+I’ve done that since I was 16.

 The interrogation comes months after Garraway revealed her children were desperate to see her as a campmate.
 “I think it’s completely terrifying but it’s also a brilliant show to watch, so I don’t know,” she said on GMB.
 “My kids would love me to do it, I don’t know what that says.”